TL;DR

 The mechanics also matter.
 When a sales rep qualifies a lead, that status change should automatically update in Google Ads with a higher conversion value.
 When the lead progresses to proposal stage, the value increases again.
 Over time, Google starts to see which clicks lead to real revenue and optimises accordingly.
 This only works if the data is flowing consistently and the lifecycle stages in your CRM are clearly defined.
 Messy CRM data will train the algorithm on noise.

-Sufficient conversion volume.
 PMax needs data to learn.
 The commonly cited minimum is 30 conversions per month, but for B2B, optimising for downstream events like SQLs, the realistic threshold is higher.
 If your account generates 10 SQLs a month, PMax does not have enough signal to optimise reliably.
 The learning phase will be erratic, and you will not be able to distinguish real performance from noise.

-Brand exclusions.
 PMax will cannibalise your branded search traffic if you do not explicitly exclude brand terms.
 Campaign-level negative keywords are now available, so definitely use them.
 Run brand in a dedicated search campaign where you control the messaging and the landing page.
 PMax should be finding net-new demand, not eating traffic that was already coming to you.

-Make sure to add brand exclusions to avoid over-paying on brand
+Make sure to add brand exclusions to avoid overpaying on brand

-reCAPTCHA on every form.
 If PMax is going to send traffic to pages with forms, those forms need spam prevention. reCAPTCHA v3 at minimum.
 Without it, bot submissions get counted as conversions and the algorithm starts chasing more of them.

-A placement exclusion list.
-PMax serves ads across Display, YouTube, Gmail, and apps.
-Many of those placements are low-quality, think kid games, bot-heavy apps, made-for-advertising sites.
 We maintain a standing exclusion list of known junk placements that gets applied to every account as standard.
 Without it, PMax will happily spend your budget on placements where no B2B buyer has ever made a purchasing decision.

-URL expansion turned off (or tightly controlled).
 By default, PMax can send traffic to any page on your site.
 For B2B, this means blog posts, careers pages, support docs, none of which are set up to convert a cold click into a qualified lead.
 Restrict final URLs to your conversion-optimised landing pages.

-Where PMax actually works: product-led growth signals
+Where PMax actually works for product-led growth signals

 There is one scenario where PMax becomes genuinely powerful for B2B, and it is underused.
 Product-led growth companies with in-product activation events.